-The AP must submit financial statements to the U of T Finance Department (Controller).
+The AP will submit financial statements to the U of T Finance Department (Controller).
 There will be no financial audit required by the U of T Finance Department.
-The AP will also submit its annual financial statements to Governing Council's Business Board, as provided for in its Terms of Reference.
+The AP will also submit its annual financial statements to Governing Council's Business Board for information, as referenced in the latter's Terms of Reference.